Shopping Cart

 In 2004, the National Gallery secured Raphael's The Madonna of the Pinks for £22m after the Duke of Northumberland decided to sell it.
 The gallery had around 18 months to raise the funds after the government put a temporary export bar on the painting in January 2003 to "provide a last chance" to raise the cash needed to keep it in the country.
 The money was eventually collected by the Heritage Lottery fund and contributions from members of the public.
 [BBC News]

-NG: The National Gallery
+The National Gallery Opening Hours:

 Closed 24, 25, 26 December and 1 January